joshuahigginson1/Python_Colour_Tools/README.md

 ~~4.
 Auto White Balance from a known area of grey or white.~~

-5. Display average colour on screen, with name of colour underneath.
+5. Display average colour on screen, ~~with name of colour underneath.~~

 Todo:
 - Add an error mechanism to prevent unreachable coordinates being read.
-- Add an error mechanism to prevent a dark area from being selected in wb.
-- Add an error mechanism to prevent a colour correction under or over values.